NO FISH STAND HERE UNTIL FURTHER NOTICE – POSSIBLY AFTER august bank holiday !

 This is the Village Hall Country Market, on the opposite side of the road to the Dancing School.

 This is my last stop in Coventry and I hope to have been busy and sold most of my stock when I finish there.
 This is one of the most difficult aspects of the job – guessing who will want what and how much of it?
 I load plenty on board and always hope that there’s enough for all my customers and some left for my tea when I get back to Grimsby.
-After cleaning out the van and parking it at home my next call is at my parent’s who look after Joni for me while I’m away.
+After cleaning out the van and parking it at home my next call is round to my Mum’s who looks after Joni and Bayda for me while I’m away.

 We do like our Fish & Chips on a wednesday teatime so that’s why I load a little extra over what I expect I’ll need for my customers – it’s always a guessing game – but sometimes I’m very busy on the fishvan especially if there’s been a chef’s program on telly with a fish recipe or monday night’s shows feature something fishy or there’s been an article in the newspapers on eating fish.
 If something like this is why you’ve searched and found me on the internet then please don’t be too disappointed if lots of others have seen the same program and found me first, this is an idea of what fish I have left on ice when I leave Coventry but sometimes there’s none: